Apply Now for 2017 Tourism Funding from Lodging Tax

 - Two members to represent activities authorized to be funded by the tax**,

-Lodging Tax Advisory Committee
+Lodging Tax Funding

 Under Olympia's guidelines, tourism promotion must be to audiences outside Thurston County.
-Only non-profit or government agencies are eligible to apply.

 Successful applicants must enter into a contract with the City, provide liability insurance, demonstrate sufficient cash flow to cover the costs of the services, and submit proof of costs and payment to the City for reimbursement.
 The City reimburses only for actual costs that are covered as part of the contract.